Resources

 LSAT Prep Courses

-While LSAT prep courses can be a significant financial investment, they also provide a level of structure and accountability that can be helpful depending on your learning style.
+LSAT prep courses can require a significant financial investment, but they also provide a level of structure and accountability that can be helpful depending on your learning style.
 LSAT prep courses can take place online or in person.
 Do your research on what test prep service might be best for you.
 Additionally, keep an eye out for discount codes that can reduce the cost of courses by hundreds of dollars.

 Books